-Generally, anyone who is paid to prepare a tax return must sign the return and fill in the other blanks in the Paid Preparer's Use Only area of the return.
+Generally, anyone who is paid to prepare a tax return for a charitable remainder trust must sign the return and fill in the other blanks in the Paid Preparer's Use Only area of the return.
+For all other trusts, completion of Form 5227's Paid Preparer's Use Only area is optional.